rackerlabs/support-how-to/content/cloud-servers/resetting-an-active-directory-user-password.md

 3. In the console, expand **Active Directory Users and Computers** and confirm that the correct domain is listed.
 If not, you might be on the incorrect domain controller.

-## Reset the user password
+### Reset the user password

+Use the following instructions to reset the user password:

 1. Verify that the domain listed is the domain in which the user is located.
-To change domains to a different one located on the same domain controller:
+To change the domain to a different one located on the same domain controller:

     a.
 Right-click the current domain.

     b.
-Click **Change Domain**
+Click **Change Domain**.

     c.
 Select the appropriate domain by using the dialog box.